KostasValeckas/PyLongslit/docs/dark_current.rst

 And place the dark frames there.

-This is only possible for the flat, sciende and standard star frames, as for the arc frames we are only interested in the position of the lines, and subtracting the dark current would not change it.
+This is only possible for the flat, science and standard star frames, as for the arc frames we are only interested in the position of the lines, and subtracting the dark current would not change it.
 Furthermore, most arc frames are exposed for a very short time, so the dark current is negligible.
 This is